-Feminisim: Beliefs in and desire for equality between the sexes.
+Feminism: Beliefs in and desire for equality between the sexes.
 As Merriam-Webster noted last month: "the belief that men and women should have equal rights and opportunities."
-It encompasses social, political and economic equality.
+It encompasses social, political, and economic equality.
 Of course, a lot of people tweak the definition to make it their own.
 Feminist activist bell hooks calls it "a movement to end sexism, sexist exploitation, and oppression."
 (USA Today Article)

 First Nations People: Individuals who identify as those who were the first people to live on the Western Hemisphere continent; people also identified as Native Americans.

-Gay: Used in some cultural settings to represent men who are attracted to men in a romantic, erotic and/or emotional sense.
-Not all men who engage in same-gender sexual behavior identify as gay, and as such this label should be used with caution.
+Gay: Used in some cultural settings to represent men attracted to men in a romantic, erotic, and/or emotional sense.
+Not all men who engage in same-gender sexual behavior identify as gay, and as such, this label should be used with caution.

-Gender: social, cultural, and psychological traits linked to males and females that define them as masculine or feminine.
+Gender: Social, cultural, and psychological traits linked to males and females define them as masculine or feminine.

 Genderfluid: A person who does not identify with the fixed gender binary and move within genders and gender stereotypes.

 Genderqueer: A person who does not identify or express their gender within the gender binary.
-Those who identify as genderqueer may identify as neither men nor women, may see themselves as outside of or in between the gender binary, or may simply feel restricted by gender labels.
+Those who identify as genderqueer may identify as neither men nor women may see themselves as outside of or between the gender binary or may simply feel restricted by gender labels.